corey3886/Krita-AI-instructions/ComfyUI-Setup.md

   * [External tooling nodes](https://github.com/Acly/comfyui-tooling-nodes)

 ## Required models
 Download models to the paths indicated below.
 If you are using `extra_model_paths.yml`, those will also work.
-Shared models are always required, and at least one of SD1.5 and SDXL is needed.
+Shared models are always required, and you can choose SD1.5 or SDXL or install both.

 This can be done manually or via script ([see below](#script)).